MartaGDC/Queering-the-map/README.md

 $$ Emotionality = Standard\ length * (|Sentiment| + 1) $$

-The relationship of each of the variables and the discourse was evaluated on their own, and as a whole using linear regres
+The relationship of each of the variables and the discourse was evaluated on their own, and as a whole, using linear regression.

 [1]: <https://doi.org/10.1093/eurpub/cky023> "E. Lamontagne, M. d'Elbée, M. W. Ross, A. Carroll, A. du Plessis, L. Loures.
 A socioecological measurement of homophobia for all countries and its public health impact.
 European Journal of Public Health.
 28.5 (2018): 967-972."
 [2]: <https://data.worldbank.org/> "World Bank"